OpenTechSchool/python-data-intro/core/strings.md

     print("The winner is: " + winner_name)

+The loop shown above keeps track of one name, `winner_name`, and the number of votes cast for it.
+Each iteration through the loop it checks if there is a name with more votes than the current winner, and updates it if so.

 ## Challenge

 Can you refactor the part of the program that finds the winner into a function?

 ## Bigger Challenge

-The loop shown above keeps track of one name, winner_name, and the number of votes cast for it.
-Each turn of the loop it checks if there is a name with more votes than the current winner, and updates it if so.
-However, it doesn't do anything special if it finds another entry with the same number of votes as the current winner.
+The solution shown above can't deal with ties.
+It only updates `winner_name` if it finds another name with more votes than it, a second name with an equal number of votes will be ignored.

 Can you write a winner function that could deal with a tie?